- 400g butter

 2. While the butter cools, beat the eggs in a large bowl with your chosen liqueur (if using) till frothy, then beat in the sugar.
-Stir in the melted butter and chocolate, then sift ion the flour and use a metal spoon to fold it all together.
+Stir in the melted butter and chocolate, then sift in the flour and use a metal spoon to fold it all together.

-3. Crumble in the Christmas pudding and stir till well incorporated.
+3. Crumble in the Christmas pudding and stir till incorporated.
 Pour the mixture into the lined baking tin.
-Slide into the oven and bake for about 25 mins till the top is pale but the middle is still dark and gooey.
+Slide into the oven and bake for about 25 mins, till the top is pale but the middle is still dark and gooey.
 There should still be a slight wobble when you shake the tin.

 4. Leave the brownies to cool for 10-15 mins in the tin, then cut into squares.
-Serve warm with left over brandy cream, custard or ice cream.
-The brownies are also delicious cold and will keep in an airtight tin for up to 2 days or you can freeze them for up to 3 months.
+Serve warm with leftover brandy cream, custard or ice cream.
+The brownies are also delicious cold and will keep in an airtight tin for up to 2 days, or you can freeze them for up to 3 months.